corylanou/go-marketing/HTTP.md

 # Your first Web Server

-In this quicwekstart guide, we will cover the following basics:
+In this quick start guide, we will cover the following basics:

 - Spin up a webserver
 - Basic Routing